matehat/brewer.js/formula/readme.md

     vendor library).
 If `prefix` was provided, like in the case above it, it specifies what file should be pointed to by the access path of `<project name>/<prefix>`.
 Otherwise, it specifies the file pointed by `<project name>`.
 Without the `prefix` option, this is equivalent to the `@main` directive.

+  * `imports` and `optionals`

+    These two options specify the dependency of certain files in specific directories to other local or

   For some really simple formulae, the `@exports` directive can be of another form, which is: